The Battleship Island: Production

-Japanese media, such as the Sankei Shimbun newspaper, have attacked the film accusing it of distorting historic truth.
-In response, director Ryoo Seung-wan has stated that "the film is a fact-based fiction" based on records as well as first hand testimony of surviving victims regarding their lack of payments, abusive treatment, working conditions leading to death of laborers from diseases, malnutrition, and accidents.
-The writer-director revealed that the film was not made to stir nationalism or an anti-Japanese sentiment and to show "how war can make man a monster".

-Initially, Japan acknowledged Korean and Chinese forced laborers were there during World War II in its application to UNESCO for World Heritage status for Hashima Island.
-The acknowledgement was a response to South Korean opposition to the bid stating, "large number[s] of Koreans and others [...] were brought against their will and forced to work under harsh conditions in the 1940s at some of the sites [including Hashima island]".
-However, once Hashima Island was approved as a UNESCO World Heritage Site, Japanese Foreign Minister Fumio Kishida made statements contradicting the earlier acknowledgement of the existence of forced laborers stating, "[forced to work under harsh conditions] by the Japanese government representative did not mean forced labor".
-Although the UNESCO's World Heritage Committee had required the establishment of a monitoring mechanism to measure the degree to which Hashima Island victims are remembered, the island's official tourism website and tour program - operated by Nagasaki City - makes no mention of forced laborers and currently does not make any efforts to comply with promised UNESCO requirements.

 Release

 The Battleship Island was first promoted at the European Film Market in February 2017 and then at the Cannes Film Festival in May.
 As of June 2017, it has been sold to 113 countries, including North American countries as well as France, Italy, Russia, Turkey, Malaysia, Taiwan, Indonesia, Japan, Hong Kong, Singapore and Thailand.
 On June 16, 2017, an official press conference was held at the National Museum of Korea to launch the film.

-The film has been invited to compete at 2017 Sitges International Fantastic Film Festival of Catalonia in Spain.
-The film will be shown in the Orbita section for introducing most notable films of the year and honouring a title chosen by the jury composed of audiences.
+The film was invited to compete at 2017 Sitges International Fantastic Film Festival of Catalonia in Spain.
+The film was shown in the Orbita section for introducing most notable films of the year and honouring a title chosen by the jury composed of audiences.
 This is the sixth film by director Ryoo Seung-wan to be selected for a screening at this film festival.

 Special screenings

 On July 25, 2017, a special pre-screening was held for foreign diplomats in South Korea.

 On July 28, 2017, a special screening was held for UNESCO officials and diplomats in Paris at the headquarters of Metropolitan Filmexport.
-The aim was to raise awareness into the hidden history of Hashima Island and shed light on the harsh labour and living conditions imposed upon Koreans at the underground coal mining factory on the island during Japan’s rule of Korea.
+The aim was to raise awareness into the hidden history of Hashima Island and shed light on the harsh labour and living conditions imposed upon Koreans at the underground coal mining factory on the island during Japan's rule of Korea.